Scot Walker '90 June 18, 2020 9:26 AM updated: August 3, 2020 4:28 PM

 4. Two or three questions will be discussed each time.

 a.
-The forum is primarily for white Aggies, although anyone can join.
+The forum is for all Aggies.

 b.
 Any question related to the Black experience historically or today can be asked.